andreaorbase/CMSC-125_OSHang/README.md

 🎯 If the word is guessed before the player runs out of attempts, they will **earn 10 points** and load the next word.
 Using these points, the player can buy a hint to reveal a random letter.
 Each costs 5 points.

 🎯 The game will only end when player fails to guess the word, exits the game, or go back to main menu.

+## Overview

 ## How to RUN
 REQUISITE: **jdk 21**